thevinster/EELabs/EE_355/EE_355/ReadMe.txt

     CONSOLE APPLICATION : EE_355 Project Overview
 ========================================================================

-AppWizard has created this EE_355 application for you.

-This file contains a summary of what you will find in each of the files that make up your EE_355 application.

 EE_355.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and